 Al Rayan Bank currently provides bank accounts that comply with Sharia Law.
 For more information on the services offered and how to apply, please visit their website.

-Al Rayan Bank currently provide additional financial services such as; home financing, savings and investment services.
+Al Rayan Bank currently provides additional financial services such as; home financing, savings and investment services.
 For more information on any of the services offered, please visit their website.